After 22 Years, SchoolAdvancement.com is now ArchangelAdvancement.com

 Conversely, some areas of the country have experienced growing populations, producing a desire for additional faith-based schools.
 Some of those populations do not have the financial means to pay for large construction projects, and growing communities are put in the same financial conundrum as those that are shrinking.

 Rather than continuing to “reinvent the wheel,” this site's goal is to provide guidance gleaned from schools which have experienced successes, accepting responsibility for achieving not just excellence, but sustainability.
-In a spirit of community, SchoolAdvancement shares "next" practices, proven strategies, failed experiments and suggestions regarding what to avoid along the path, and, interestingly, how some small "shifts" can have a significant positive impact on the future of a school.
-Though the curriculum of various faith-based schools may be different, the five elements of Advancement - Asset Management, Retention, Marketing, Enrollment and Development (The ARMED Framework) represent the “business" side of the mission and are essential for every school’s success.
+In a spirit of community, For over 20 years, SchoolAdvancement.com shared "next" practices, unique and different strategies, and suggestions regarding how some small "shifts" can have a significant positive impact on the future of a school.

 While some school leaders and boards are beholden to the belief that “It’s all about the money,” others have said “It’s all about enrollment.”
 Actually, “It’s all about all of it!"
 Your school's customers will evaluate "the experience" of your school based on their expectations of excellence.